-As at the date of this Base Prospectus, the Board of Managers of Anheuser-Busch Companies comprises the following persons, who each also hold the offices parenthetically indicated after his or her name: Seth Hawkins (Vice President and General Counsel) and Brendan Ryan Whitworth (North America Zone President).
-Any action required or permitted to be taken at any meeting of Anheuser-Busch Companies' Board of Managers, or of any committee thereof, may be taken without a meeting if the number of directors that would be necessary to authorise or take such action at a meeting of Anheuser-Busch Companies' Board of Managers or of such committee, as the case may be, consent thereto in writing.
+As at the date of this Base Prospectus, the Board of Managers of Anheuser-Busch Companies comprises the following persons, who each also hold the offices parenthetically indicated after his or her name: Seth Hawkins (Vice President and General Counsel) and Brendan Ryan Whitworth (CEO North America Zone).
+Any action required or permitted to be taken at any meeting of Anheuser-Busch Companies' Board of Managers, or of any committee thereof, may be taken without a meeting if the members of the Board of Managers unanimously consent thereto in writing.